Certified Mail comes from email@example.com.

 Or, they can download a copy of the book from their BookFunnel Library.
 The only exception to this would be if there was an error sending to their email address (which would have been noted in your campaign summary report).
 If BookFunnel successfully sent the book to their email address, we also added a copy to their library.

 If Certified Mail fails to send to a reader, we will include the error message in the “Your campaign has been sent!” email.

-- The reader has reported an email from email@example.com as spam.
-If a reader has recently reported an email from firstname.lastname@example.org as spam, we cannot email them.
-If they would like to be removed from our blacklist, they need to email email@example.com so that we can review the number of times they have reported us as spam and see if we can remove their block.
-In most cases, we can resolve the issue and remove their email address from our blacklist.
+You tried to send to a recipient that has been marked as inactive.
+Inactive recipients are ones that have generated a hard bounce or a spam complaint.
+If the user’s email address has hard-bounced but is now active again, please contact us so that we can reactivate their email address in our system.
+If a reader has recently reported an email from BookFunnel as spam or junk, we cannot email them automatically.
+If they would like to be removed from our blacklist, they can email firstname.lastname@example.org so that we can review it.
+In most cases, we can resolve the issue quickly and remove their email address from our blacklist.

 How Readers Can Whitelist BookFunnel

 Readers can whitelist email@example.com, and it will increase the likelihood that Certified Mail will arrive promptly in their inbox.
 All they have to do is send one blank email to firstname.lastname@example.org with “Whitelist” as the subject line.